jlnerd/DataCamp_Conda_for_Building_and_Distributing_Packages/README.md

 $ cd mortgage_rates/
 $ anaconda-project init # Initialize the Anaconda Project specification
 $ nano /home/repl/mortgage_rates/anaconda-project.yml # Edit the anaconda-project.yml file to add a description of the project.
-# Use whatever description you want
+# Insert whatever description you want
 ```

 ## Add packages and commands